MESHMD/redactorjs-rails/README.md

 Redactorjs-rails
 ================

-The [Redactor](http://imperavi.com/redactor/) editor (8.2.2) bundled as an asset for the rails asset pipeline.
+The [Redactor](http://imperavi.com/redactor/) editor (version 8.2.2) bundled as an asset for the rails asset pipeline.

 ## Installation